-In the article below, Dr. Hoang Ngoc Vinh - former Director of the Department of VocationalEducation (Ministry of Education and Training) - shares his views on the policy of paying high salaries to teachers according to the Law on Teachers recently passed by the National Assembly.
+In the article below, Dr. Hoang Ngoc Vinh - former Director of the Department of Vocational Education (Ministry of Education and Training) - shares his views on the policy of paying high salaries to teachers according to the Law on Teachers recently passed by the National Assembly.

-High salaries are the rule - not the blessing.
+High salaries are the rule, not the blessing.

-In any modern administration, wages are not a grant, but a way of socializing the value of specialized labor.
+In any modern administration, wages are not a gift, but a way of socializing the value of specialized labor.
 A highly skilled doctor is well paid for the risk and high skill requirements of the job.
 A chief engineer in the technology field receives a large salary because of their impact on performance and output.
 Teachers are no exception to this rule.
 If a teacher can awaken the potential of students, change their thinking and influence the entire journey of a person's life, then it is clearly a labor of strategic value that has a great impact on society, which cannot be evaluated by teaching hours or mechanical seniority.

 Where does the value of teachers come from?

-That value does not come naturally.
+Such value does not come naturally.
 It is the result of a serious training process, self-training, a professional environment that encourages development, and a teacher who is constantly striving.

 Salary cannot be separated from work environment.